backmesh/site/docs/considerations.md

 1. Authentication verifies someone is who they say they are.

-   a.
-User authentication means we can identify which user is making a request and whether the user in question is valid.
+   - User authentication means we can identify which user is making a request and whether the user in question is valid.
-   b.
-Client app authentication means we can verify that the request is originating from a valid and untampered app client.
+   - Client app authentication means we can verify that the request is originating from a valid and untampered app client.

 2. Authorization verifies that someone has access to something specific and grants access if applicable.
 Authorization requires authentication to happen first.